 However, those convicted of many sex crimes, including any crime against a minor, any crime of sexual exploitation or any sexual offense that involves violence, are required to register as sex offenders.
 Anyone with internet access can log in and search for sex offenders near them, or by name.

 People just sex offender very harshly — many consider it the worst type of crime.
-These draconian punishment make the importance of having a skilled Des Moines criminal defense attorney all the more important, because there is so much at risk.
+These draconian punishments make the importance of having a skilled Des Moines criminal defense attorney all the more important because there is so much at risk.

 Sex trafficking, often called human trafficking, accusations involve alleged acts of recruiting and transporting people, often from other countries, to work as sex workers in the United States by force, coercion or when the people are younger than 18.
 Iowa has laws against human trafficking (Iowa Code 710A).
 Sex trafficking charges are frequently also prosecuted by the federal government under several statutes.

 If facing federal sex trafficking charges, they will be heard in federal court.
 Your attorney must be licensed for that federal court.
 At McCarthy & Hamrock, P.C., our lawyers are not only licensed in the federal courts of Iowa, they are experienced in taking on federal sex trafficking charges.